Chromium(III) phosphate: Amorphous phase

-The magnetic properties of the β-CrPO_{4} are a result of the cation-cation distances along the octahedral chains which give rise to strong direct-exchange interactions and even metal-metal bonding.
-Neutron diffraction studies reveal that the spiral moments in β-CrPO_{4} are collinear and anti-ferromagnetically coupled along the chains in the 001 planes, at low temperature (5K, μeff = 2.55 μB).

-Observations from a diffraction study has shown that at low temperature(2K), the α-CrPO_{4} octahedra CrO6 units build up an infinite, three-dimensional network expected to provide strong Cr-O-Cr magnetic superexchange linkages with exchange pathway through the phosphate group.
-These linkages give the structure its anti-ferromagnetic characteristic (Ɵ = -35.1 K, μeff = 3.50 μB) which results in the anti-parallel magnetic spins in the plane that is perpendicular to the chains of the octahedral CrO_{6}.

-Chemical properties
+Uses

 Ion exchange

-At a high temperature and pH ranging from 283-383K and pH 4-7 respectively, equilibrated KOH/HCl solution, insoluble CrPO4 solid and aqueous cation solution yield a sorption reaction.
+At a high temperature and pH ranging from 283-383 K and pH 4-7 respectively, equilibrated KOH/HCl solution, insoluble CrPO4 solid and aqueous cation solution yield a sorption reaction.
 Studies reveal that CrPO4 catalyzes the adsorption of divalent cations onto its amorphous surface through the cation exchange mechanism.
 The mechanism suggests that the H^{+} ions are liberated from the solid to aqueous phase as the cations become hydrolyzed and adsorb onto the catalyst surface.
 Thus, a decrease in the pH of the reaction is used as a direct indicator of the rate of adsorption in the reaction: